alexhuang1117/Data-Science-Portfolio/GDP and Future Orientation/GDP_and_Future_Orientation.md

 <span style="color:maroon"> Remove unwanted entries. <span>

 It seems like some of the entries are not countries, but regions!
-We can remove them by comapring whether the region field is equal to 'Aggregates'.
+We can remove them by comparing whether the region field is equal to 'Aggregates'.
 And we added a column column called "FOI" to calculate the FOI value for the future.

 ``` r
 table = table[complete.cases(table),]